 There are thousands of us in the Blue Ocean community that are contributing to positive ocean change.
 Here are some of the things you can do to give you and the ocean peace of mind.

 - Soul Of The Sea – Read this book – Blue Ocean review: “Keeping our ocean healthy is the basis for a healthy world, but the vital part our ocean plays has largely been ignored, until now.
 The authors of Soul of the Sea, Gregory Stone and Nishan Degnarian bring us a very easy to read, but informative description of the massive issues facing our oceans today.
-They suggest how the solutions to these challenges can be found not only in traditional resource management, but in the new fields of technology, governance and innovation.”
+They suggest how the solutions to these challenges can be found not only in traditional resource management, but in the new fields of technology, governance and connection.”

 - Petition – join with Jane Goodall and Sylvia Earle in creating the Marine Arctic Peace Sanctuary.